 Search for info on Azure Databricks and you’ll likely hear it described along the lines of “a managed Apache Spark platform that brings together data science, data engineering, and data analysis on the Azure platform”.
 The finer nuances and, importantly, information about the business benefits of this platform can be trickier to come by.
 This is where our ‘cheat sheet’ comes in.
 This is the first of a series designed to assist you in deciphering this potentially complicated platform.
+Feel free to also read the second article in the series, distilling information from data, hereafter.

 What is it?